gregoryhuls/ELK-Stack-Project/README.md

 ![Network Diagram](/Resources/Images/ELK_Stack_Network_Diagram.png?raw=true)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the Elk_Stack_Setup.yml file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the [ELK_Stack_Setup.yml](/Resources/Scripts/ELK_Stack_Setup.yml ':include :type=code') file may be used to install only certain pieces of it, such as Filebeat.

 This document contains the following details:
-- Description of the Topologu
+- Description of the Topology
 - Access Policies
 - ELK Configuration
   - Beats in Use